 I AM ALSO:

-A parentheses over-using, ALL-CAPS LOVING, maple syrup guzzling, cop show devouring, oxford comma endorsing, monochromatic clothes wearing, Angela Bassett fan-girling, self-deprecating Canadian who thinks Tim Hortons coffee is CRAPTASTIC. (yeah. they might just kick me out of the country for that last one.)
+A parentheses & ellipses over-using, ALL-CAPS LOVING, maple syrup guzzling, cop show devouring, oxford comma endorsing, monochromatic clothes wearing, Ina Garten fan-girling, self-deprecating Canadian who thinks Tim Hortons coffee is CRAPTASTIC. (yeah. they might just kick me out of the country for that last one.)

-I deliver online and in-person resources so that no matter how long you’ve been teaching, you can #teachyourfaceoff even harder than you already do.
+I create and deliver all manner of #voicepedforreallife so that no matter how long you’ve been teaching, you can #teachyourfaceoff even harder than you already do.
 Double And?
-You can do that without rearranging your entire life and business to go back to “school”. #pinkyswear
+You can do that while keeping a 100km radius from the Ivory Tower. #pinkyswear

 MY HOME TURF

 is the intersection of academic voice pedagogy and the practical application of that academic knowledge in the independent voice studio.
 On the academic side of the street, I hold three degrees from the University of Toronto (woohoo!
 A matched set! #sofancy):

 an undergraduate degree in vocal performance, and two graduate degrees in vocal performance specializing in voice pedagogy (which: explains the “dr” in front of my name all over the place).